jvick1/Rust_Intro/README.md

 # What Next?
 1. Review "hello" in this repo for an intro to rust.
 The read-me file should be the only difference as compared to the hello project you just made above.
-2. Next, start on the variables project.
-This only has a read-me file but it walks you through all the steps and shows code snippets
+2. "variables" - This only has a read-me file but it walks you through all the steps and shows code snippets
+3. "functions" - This project covers calculations, functions, and more.
-3. In Progress
+4. In Progress...